Les Clayes-sous-Bois: From rural houses to new housing.

 Until the beginning of the 20th century, Les Clayes was a small rural village of barely 300 inhabitants.
 The commune was 612 hectares, on which five farms distributed 586 hectares of cultivated land, mostly cereals, sugar beets and fruit trees.
 The "ferme du château" (castle farm) was located at the corner of rue Henri-Langlois and rue Henri-Prou, where a period courtyard can still be found todayRue Henri-Prou, then called "chemin de Grande communication" and linking Les Clayes to Versailles and Neauphles (towns with which most of the commune's agricultural trade took place), was the main axis of the village, where communal life took place, with the church and the first town hall in its center, located in the former presbytery.
 In this street, there are still some typical buildings from the XIX and early XX centuries: village houses with simple gypsum block facades and a few town houses, made of millstone, with a much more refined architecture.

 Between the 1870s and the 1930s, the industrialization of the region, the demographic growth and the densification of the means of transportation also led to the multiplication of the construction of small houses overflowing the historical center, bringing to Les Clayes a new population, well-to-do and then working class, prefiguring what would be called the suburbs.
 The arrival of the train in 1861 greatly favored these changes (see Villepreux - Les Clayes station).
 The new railroad connections brought many former villages within reach of the Parisians, and the wealthier ones sought to build second homes there.

 The present town hall was built in 1930.
 It is inserted in a complex of buildings that also includes a school, in order to accommodate the growing school population.
 The facade of the building still preserves on its side alleys the trace of its entrances: boys' school at the Robert-Desnos path and girls' school at the 19-March-1962 path.
 At the end of the latter lane, now replaced by the André-Briquet nursery school, there were bathhouses.
 In the past, a square was installed in front of the town hall; it was named after Léon Blum.
-Rearranged in the 2000's, it was replaced by an open square named after Charles de Gaulle.
+Rearranged in the 2000s, it was replaced by an open square named after Charles de Gaulle.